MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/uno/index.md

 You must complete this tutorial before all other Uno Platform tutorials about using Azure Mobile Apps.

 > [!NOTE]
 > Although the Uno Platform supports a wide variety of platforms, the Azure Mobile Apps library is only supported on mobile and desktop platforms.
-The tutorial only covers mobile (Android and iOS) platforms.
+The tutorial only covers the Android platform.

 ## Prerequisites